vickmuir/Backup/oracle-plugin.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Installing the Oracle Plug-in
+# Installing the Oracle plug-in

 The Oracle plug-in is an add-on and is installed with the Windows Agent or the Linux Agent on the Oracle database host.
 Through the {{site.data.keyword.backup_notm}} portal, you can configure jobs, back up Oracle databases to a secure, remote vault, and restore Oracle databases.
 The Oracle plug-in integrates into the existing architecture.